jrowboat/dependency-injection-example/service-locator/ServiceLocatorDuck.md

 - commonly see the line "abstracts all the complexities"
 - seems to vary in complexity [J2EE](https://www.oracle.com/java/technologies/service-locator.html)
 - Q: Does the service locator pattern implement calls to a service locator from client-side?
 API Controller uses service locator?
 Assumption is yes

+## Analysis of example

+- Discussion:

+- What is done well with this example?
+- What can be improved upon?
+- What was missed in this pattern breakdown?